 We’ll demonstrate how it’s done, step by step using Coupler.io – the tool for automatically exporting data from Mailchimp but also apps such as Hubspot, Pipedrive, Salesforce, and many others.

 In this particular example, we’re interested in the stats of our audiences as we want to track how they grow.

-Coupler.io offers Mailchimp importers capable of fetching data directly into a spreadsheet (Google Sheets, Excel).
+Coupler.io offers Mailchimp importers capable of fetching data directly into a spreadsheet (Google Sheets, Excel) or BI tool (Looker Studio).
 Mailchimp to BigQuery integration is also available if you prefer it.

 We’ll focus on bringing Mailchimp reports to Google Sheets but the process is very similar for Excel if you prefer.
 The data can be refreshed on a chosen schedule – for example, daily or weekly.